Standards & Guidelines for Wildlife Data & Information

 - Species Inventory Fundamentals Errata: Project Design & Data Management (PDF) - this document explains the pre-defined fields and user-defined fields

-Submission of species inventory data and information must follow provincial government data standards described in the Species Inventory Fundamentals RISC documents (Version 2, Errata).
+Submission of species inventory data and information must follow provincial government data standards described in the Species Inventory Fundamentals RISC documents (Version 2, and Errata).
 Submissions to the SPI database are voluntary, except when wildlife permits, funding agencies or the Province requires submission.

 The Province does not provide quality control or review of field work, data or analyses submitted to the SPI database.
 It is the data users’ responsibility to investigate the appropriateness of the data and information for their purpose.
 If data errors or omissions are discovered, these should be reported to the Wildlife Information Specialist so that corrections to project data and information can be made.
 Archived versions of original data submission are stored and remain accessible through Species Inventory Web Explorer (SIWE).